 Event 2 (Lake Mackintosh): Jeremy Hicks, 1st Place

-Event 3 (Jordan Lake): Bruce Deal, 1st Place
+Event 3 (Jordan Lake): Bruce Deel, 1st Place

 Event 4 (Badin/Tillery) Christopher Decker 1st Place